microsoft/Windows-IoT-Samples/samples/interop-textmsg-consoleapp/README.md

-# Interop sample: Windows console app to Azure IoT Edge Module
+# Interop Console App with Linux Edge Module

 ## Introduction
 When running Linux container modules on Windows there are times when you may want bidirectional communication between an Linux module and a Windows process both running on a local Windows IoT device.
 The communication methodology presented in this sample can be adapted to enable many difference scenarios, including: